OrionReed/tldraw-physics/README.md

 yarn deploy
 ```

 *Note that this is a _terrible_ way to do multiplayer and there is no handling for multiple clients with overlapping physics sims.
 It's essentially the same as a single client manually moving many shapes each frame, but it sure is fun!
-If you find it's stalling on "Connecting..." you can disable multipayer by commenting out line 22 in App.tsx (store={store}).
+I have "disabled" multiplayer by default, you can uncomment line 25 of App.tsx (`// store={store()}`) to mess around.
 PRs for multiplayer fixes are **very** welcome!

 ## Usage
 1. Select shapes you wish to include in the physics simulation